ubuntu/snappy-playpen/mesa-demos/README.md

       es2gears

 Known issues:
-  - Only validated with Intel (i965, i915) GPU drivers, so far.
+  - Validated on Intel (i965, i915) and on NVidia with nvidia-361 (361.42-0ubuntu2) proprietary driver.
   - Only a few of the demos are included in the snap.
 Currently, each demo requires an env var to be set which is achieved through a wrapper.
 Having [lp:1583259](https://bugs.launchpad.net/snappy/+bug/1583259) would help when adding the others wholesale.
   - 'strict' mode is not yet supported due to [lp:1611978](https://bugs.launchpad.net/snappy/+bug/1611978)

 TODO:
  - Validate on post-Xenial
- - Validate on non-Intel GPUs
+ - Validate on AMD GPUs
  - Add other demos once [lp:1583259](https://bugs.launchpad.net/snappy/+bug/1583259) is available